petrihakkinen/ace-forth/README.md

 	Options:
 	  -o <filename>             Sets output filename
+	  -l <filename>             Write listing to file
-	  --minimal-word-names      Rename all words as '@', except main word --inline                  Inline words that are only used once --eliminate-unused-words  Eliminate unused words when possible
+	  --ignore-case             Treat all word names as case insensitive --minimal-word-names      Rename all words as '@', except main word --inline                  Inline words that are only used once --eliminate-unused-words  Eliminate unused words when possible